vanniktech/gradle-maven-publish-plugin/docs/base.md

     import com.vanniktech.maven.publish.AndroidMultiVariantLibrary

     mavenPublishing {
-      // the first parameter represennts whether to publish a sources jar
+      // the first parameter represents whether to publish a sources jar
       // the second whether to publish a javadoc jar configure(new AndroidMultiVariantLibrary(true, true))
       // or to limit which build types to include